Types of trams: Autonomous Rail Rapid Transit

 This kind of trams are similar to buses, and can move on the roads without having rails.
 This kind of trams have been in development for almost 20 years from the 2000s.
 In 2017, Chinese Rail Corporation introduced an autonomously guided tram which is cheaper than the other competitors.
 Instead of running on rails, they follow painted lines with rubber tires by using GPS positioning and laser technology — with a centimeter accuracy.
 Batteries are recharged in stations in 30 seconds.
 It can move with 70kph speed.

 Other considerations

 Styling

 The Socimi Eurotram series was developed by Socimi of Italy.
 It is used by Strasbourg, Milan, and Porto.
 The Eurotram has a modern design that makes it look as much like a train as a tram and has large windows along its entire length.

 Modular design

-The Alstom Citadis tram, flagship of the French manufacturer Alstom, enjoys an innovative design combining lighter bogies with a modular concept for carriages providing more choices in the types of windows and the number of cars and doors.
+The Citadis tram, flagship of the French manufacturer Alstom, enjoys an innovative design combining lighter bogies with a modular concept for carriages providing more choices in the types of windows and the number of cars and doors.
 The recent Citadis-Dualis, intended to run at up to 100 km/h, is suitable for stop spacings ranging from 500 m to 5 km.
 Dualis is a strictly modular partial low-floor car, with all doors in the low-floor sections.